Stéphane Henchoz: International career

 Henchoz earned 72 caps for the Switzerland national team from his debut in 1993.
 He played for the country at Euro 96 and Euro 2004.
 He was expected to play in the 2006 FIFA World Cup, but due to health problems he retired from international football on 31 March 2006.

 Coaching career

 After retiring, Henchoz became manager of Blackburn Rovers's U18 team which he was until June 2009.
 He then became manager of FC Bulle for the 2009–10 season.

-In December 2015, he was appointed assistant manager of Neuchâtel Xamax FCS.
+In December 2015, he was appointed assistant manager of Neuchâtel Xamax.
 On 6 February 2019, the club announced, that they had sacked Michel Decastel and Henchoz would take charge of the club for the rest of the season.
-At the end of March 2019 the club confirmed, that Henchoz would leave his position at the end of the season.
+At the end of March 2019, the club confirmed that Henchoz would leave his position at the end of the season.

-On 27 May 2019, Henchoz was appointed manager of FC Sion for the upcoming 2019–20 season.
-He resigned on 4 November 2019 following a 3–0 loss to FC St. Gallen, which was the fifth loss in six league games.
+On 27 May 2019, Henchoz was appointed manager of Sion for the upcoming 2019–20 season.
+He resigned on 4 November 2019 following a 3–0 loss to St. Gallen, which was the fifth loss in six league games.

 In July 2020, he returned to Neuchâtel Xamax.